kresil/experiments/README.md

 as mentioned [here](https://kotlinlang.org/docs/multiplatform-hierarchy.html#manual-configuration).

 > [!IMPORTANT]
-> The `iOS` source set was removed from the template,
+> Both `iOS` and `macOs` source sets were removed from the template,
-> because there is no `macOS` machine available for testing, as required by Apple.
+> because there is no `macOS x86-64` host available for testing, as required by Apple.

 ### Adapter